Build an MLOps Pipeline

 ansible-playbook -i inventory.yml argocd/workflow_build_init.yml

-Now that we have a container image, we can deploy our application -
+Now that we have a container image, we can deploy our application to three environments -

 # runs in Chameleon Jupyter environment